belgort-clark/ctec-126-project-3/README.md

   - Feels Like
   - Wind Speed
 - A second <button> must be added for the 5 day forecast and its listener must call the getWeatherForecast() function.
 Again, this code will be very similar to the code provided for the current weather.
-- You must also add 2 other data points of your choice
+- You must also add 2 other data points of your choice to both the getCurrentWeather() and getWeatherForecast() functions.
 - Change the CSS to make the page more visually appealing

 ## Submission